 To read MIRS biography of Rep. Camilleri, click here.

 He attended St. Albert the Great Elementary School in Dearborn Heights and graduated from Gabriel Richard High School in Riverview.
-He graduated from Kalamazoo Community College with a BA in Political Science.
+Camilleri graduated from Kalamazoo Community College with a B.A. in political science.